Email profiling is becoming more and more sophisticated. Today, we’ll see how it works, and how you can leverage its

-Luckily, a good email profiling tool will put all the odds in your favour to intelligently detect suspicious email addresses.
+Luckily, a good email analysis tool will put all the odds in your favour to intelligently detect suspicious email addresses.
 Combined with other tools such as device fingerprinting or IP analysis, it’s easy to see how fraudsters are increasingly hindered by SEON.

 You might also be interested in reading about:

 - SEON: When Should You Deploy a Customer Risk Assessment Tool?

 - SEON: The Ultimate Fraud Risk Assessment Checklist

 Learn more about: